Are Electric Toothbrushes Really Better?

 Electric vs manual, which one is better?

 Be it manual or electric, most people brush their teeth on autopilot without any consideration to what they’re physically doing.
 When you brush are you thinking about angles and position, or are you thinking about getting little Joey packed up, and out the door for the school?
 70 percent of people brush like this.
 So, it’s no surprise that 70 percent of people have gum disease.

 The problem is not the brush, it’s the brusher.

 For most of us, brushing is taught at an early age where just getting the brush in the mouth can be an exercise in futility.
 As children, we’re taught silly circles, and (up and down and circle methods in an effort to build habits, but not based on best practices.
 We develop muscle memory and carry these bad habits into our adult lives.
-This is where the disconnect happens, and where I spend most of my time; re-educating patients on proper brushing technique.
+This is where the disconnect happens, and where I spend most of my time; re-educating patients on proper brushing techniques.
 However, occasionally I do recommend silly circles, for people who are over-aggressive, show signs of gum recession or toothbrush abrasion.

 The American Dental Association endorses, and Dental Schools teach the Bass Method.
 This is because research has proven it’s the best way to brush.
-A study on dental students showed no difference between a sonic toothbrush, and a garden variety manual toothbrush.
+A study on dental students showed no difference between a sonic toothbrush and a garden variety manual toothbrush.
 Why?
 Because dental students don’t brush on autopilot.
-In contrast they pay attention to angles and positions least they get chastised by their classmates during the next clinic session.
+In contrast, they pay attention to angles and positions at least they get chastised by their classmates during the next clinic session.
 When brushing, the dental student can see the teeth with the mind’s eye.
 This is what you should be doing as well.